 |Professor Guy Thwaites||Tropical Medicine||Oxford University, Ho Chi Minh City||VNMfirstname.lastname@example.org|

-Background: Tuberculous meningitis (TBM) is the most severe form of extra-pulmonary tuberculosis.
-We developed and validated prognostic models for 9-month mortality in HIV-uninfected and HIV-infected adults with TBM.
-Methods: We included 1699 subjects from four randomized clinical trials and one prospective observational study conducted at two major referral hospitals in Southern Vietnam from 2001-2015.
-Modelling was based on multivariable Cox proportional hazards regression.
-The final prognostic models were validated internally and temporally, and displayed using nomograms and a web-based app (https://thaole.shinyapps.io/tbmapp/).
-Results: A total of 951 HIV-uninfected and 748 HIV-infected subjects with TBM were included, of whom 219/951 (23.0%) and 384/748 (51.3%) died during 9-month follow-up.
-Common predictors for increased mortality in both populations were higher Medical Research Council (MRC) disease severity grade and lower cerebrospinal fluid lymphocyte cells count.
+Background: Tuberculous meningitis (TBM) is the most severe form of extrapulmonary tuberculosis.
+We developed and validated prognostic models for 9-month mortality in adults with TBM, with or without human immunodeficiency virus (HIV) infection.
+Methods: We included 1699 subjects from 4 randomized clinical trials and 1 prospective observational study conducted at 2 major referral hospitals in Southern Vietnam from 2001-2015.
+Modeling was based on multivariable Cox proportional hazards regression.
+The final prognostic models were validated internally and temporally and were displayed using nomograms and a Web-based app (https://thaole.shinyapps.io/tbmapp/).
+Results: 951 HIV-uninfected and 748 HIV-infected subjects with TBM were included; 219 of 951 (23.0%) and 384 of 748 (51.3%) died during 9-month follow-up.
+Common predictors for increased mortality in both populations were higher Medical Research Council (MRC) disease severity grade and lower cerebrospinal fluid lymphocyte cell count.
 In HIV-uninfected subjects, older age, previous tuberculosis, not receiving adjunctive dexamethasone, and focal neurological signs were additional risk factors; in HIV-infected subjects, lower weight, lower peripheral blood CD4 cell count, and abnormal plasma sodium were additional risk factors.
-The areas under the receiver operating characteristic curves (AUCs) for the final prognostic models were 0.77 (HIV-uninfected population) and 0.78 (HIV-infected population), demonstrating markedly better discrimination than the MRC grade (AUC 0.66 and 0.70) or the Glasgow Coma Score (AUC 0.68 and 0.71) alone.
-Conclusions: The developed models showed good performance and could be used in clinical practice to assist doctors in identifying TBM patients at high risk of death and at increased need of supportive care.
+The areas under the receiver operating characteristic curves (AUCs) for the final prognostic models were 0.77 (HIV-uninfected population) and 0.78 (HIV-infected population), demonstrating better discrimination than the MRC grade (AUC, 0.66 and 0.70) or Glasgow Coma Scale score (AUC, 0.68 and 0.71) alone.
+Conclusions: The developed models showed good performance and could be used in clinical practice to assist physicians in identifying patients with TBM at high risk of death and with increased need of supportive care.
 Hide abstract